-The directors present their report for the year ended 31 December 2020.
+The directors present their report for the year ended 31 December 2021.

-Nature of business
+1. Nature of business

-The main purpose of the company is to acquire the rights, title and interest in vehicle instalment sale agreements, pursuant to a securitisation scheme.
-Funds of the securitisation scheme are raised directly or indirectly by the issue of debt instruments in order to manage the assets so acquired.
-The ordinary shares of the company are owned by the SuperDrive Investments Issuer Owner Trust.
+The main purpose of the Company is to acquire the rights, title and interest in vehicle instalment sale agreements, pursuant to a securitisation scheme.
+Funds of the securitisation scheme are raised directly or indirectly by the issue of debt instruments in order to acquire assets.
+The ordinary shares of the Company are owned by the SuperDrive Investments Issuer Owner Trust.
 A separate security special purpose vehicle, SuperDrive Investments Guarantor SPV (RF) Proprietary Limited ("Security SPV"), holds and will if obliged to, realise security in the form of the instalment sale vehicle assets for the benefit of the debt security holders, having furnished a limited recourse guarantee to these parties.
-The company has indemnified the Security SPV in respect of claims made by the debt security holders and other creditors who are secured under the guarantee.
-As security for the indemnity, the company has ceded and pledged the assets of the company to the Security SPV.
+The Company has indemnified the Security SPV in respect of claims made by the debt security holders and other creditors who are secured under the guarantee.
+As security for the indemnity, the Company has ceded and pledged the assets of the Company to the Security SPV.
 The ordinary shares of the Security SPV are owned by the SuperDrive Investments Guarantor SPV Owner Trust.

-Financial results
+2. Financial results

-The financial results of the company are set out in the financial statements and accompanying notes.
+The financial results of the Company are set out in the financial statements and accompanying notes.

-Directors' interest
+3. Directors' interest

-The directors and officers have no interests in the company.
+The directors and officers have no interests in the Company.

-Share capital
+4. Share capital

-Details of the authorised and issued share capital of the company appear in note 8 of the financial statements.
-As at 31 December 2020, BMW Financial Services (South Africa) Proprietary Limited owned the company's sole preference share.
-In terms of International Financial Reporting Standards (IFRS), the company is consolidated into BMW Financial Services (South Africa) Proprietary Limited's consolidated financial statements, which is subsequently consolidated into BMW (South Africa) Proprietary Limited's consolidated financial statements.
+Details of the authorised and issued share capital of the Company appear in note 8 of the financial statements.
+As at 31 December 2021, BMW Financial Services (South Africa) Proprietary Limited owned the Company's sole preference share.
+In terms of International Financial Reporting Standards (IFRS), the Company is consolidated into BMW Financial Services (South Africa) Proprietary Limited's consolidated financial statements.